konstructio/kubefirst-docs/versioned_docs/version-1.11.1/aws-github/getting_started/install_aws_github.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Installation
+# 1. Install AWS - GitHub Platform

 ## Prerequisites

-- Install the Kubefirst CLI if you haven't already done so.
+- Have the <a href="/docs/getting-started/installation#1-install-the-kubefirst-cli">kubefirst CLI installed</a>
 - Create an AWS account with billing enabled.
 - Establish a public hosted zone with dns routing established (<a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html">see documentation</a>).
 - Connect with <a href="https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AdministratorAccessserviceLevelSummary">AdministratorAccess</a> IAM credentials to your AWS account (<a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys">see documentation</a>).